 - Cuisine: Italian

-- 2 cups fresh basil leaves, rinsed and tightly packed
+- 1 cup fresh basil leaves, rinsed and tightly packed

-- 1 baguette, sliced into 3/4 inch thick rounds
+- 1 baguette, sliced into ten 1/2 inch thick rounds (you will have extra)

-- Make the pesto: Have a food processor at the ready.
-Put the basil into the food processor, and give it a quick whir to begin chopping the basil and make room for the other ingredients.
+- Add basil: Put the basil into the food processor, and give it a quick whir to begin chopping the basil and make room for the remaining pesto ingredients.

-- Add the remaining ingredients, and then puree to get everything well combined.
+- Finish the pesto: Add the olive oil, cheese and pine nuts.
+Puree to get everything well combined.
 Open the food processor, scrape the sides to get bits of garlic and basil that haven’t been incorporated, then give the processor a final whir.

-- Remove the toasted crostini from the oven, and spread a dollop of the kale pesto to coat one side of each piece of bread.
+- Finish the crostini: Remove the toasted crostini from the oven, and spread a dollop of the kale pesto to coat one side of each piece of bread.
+Top each piece of crostini with 2 or 3 pieces of tomato.
+Place on a serving platter and enjoy!

 Be sure to check out all these tasty #SundaySupper recipes!